 A stop-off at the charming Little House Café is an opportunity to do two popular Vientiane activities all under one small roof: drink coffee and go shopping!
 This ever-so cute little coffee shop-turned-handicraft boutique is owned and operated by the Handicraft Promotion Enterprise (a group that collaborates with ethnic Lenten tribes people to produce embroidered handicrafts ), and can be found just a few metres walk away from the Mekong River front.

 Their fresh local coffee is rich and smooth, and if you like it enough you can buy a whole bag of it to take home.
-On sale is also a decent range of handmade silk and cotton items Read More...
+On sale is also a decent range of handmade silk and cotton items which feel very unique compared to many of the other generic souvenirs and handicrafts found all over town.
+Read More...